Last Updated: March 4, 2025

 Film and Television Career

 Beyond his fighting career, Couture has made many appearances on television and in film.
 He played a military guard on the season finale of the CBS series "The Unit," and was a fight commentator in the 2008 film "Redbelt."
 Also in 2008, he starred in the direct-to-DVD action film "The Scorpion King 2: Rise of a Warrior."
-Subsequent film credits have included "Setup," with Bruce Willis and 50 Cent; the action crime film "Hijacked," costarring Dominic Purcell; and "The Expendables" and its two sequels.
+Subsequent film credits have included "Setup" with Bruce Willis and 50 Cent, the action crime film "Hijacked" with Dominic Purcell, and "The Expendables" and its two sequels.
 In 2019, Couture starred in Netflix's popular movie "The Hard Way."

 Personal Life

-Couture has been married multiple times, to Sharon, Tricia, and Kim; across his marriages, he has three kids.
-He is also the longtime partner of actress and model Mindy Robinson.
+Couture was previously married to Sharon Jean Kumma, Tricia Lynne Becker, and Kim Borrego.
+He has three kids from these marriages.
+Randy is also the longtime partner of actress and model Mindy Robinson.

 In 2019, Couture had a heart attack after training.
 He made a full recovery following an operation.